 Whether you’re wandering around the Place Victor Hugo or jostling alongside other travellers in the narrow streets of the Latin Quarter on your France vacation, you’ll find bakeries abounding with crusty French bread and butter croissants, creperies dishing out chocolate crepes, and all manner of international restaurants showcasing different national cuisines, but all sharing the French dedication to good eating.
 From the cheese to the bread to the velvety red wines, you can’t go wrong with food in Paris.
 If you’re looking for a great restaurant that flies under the radar, try out Le Petit Retro just south of the Place Victor Hugo.
 It has great food and a classical atmosphere without any of the fuss you’ll find at Michelin-starred joints.

 You could pick a lot of Italian cities for this list, but few have the same romantic allure as Florence.
 As well, it’s hard to compare to Tuscan cuisine, which thrives off fresh ingredients, the subtle flavours of olive oil, and traditions handed down over generations.
 The market of San Lorenzo is ground zero for chefs and foodies alike.
 There, you’ll find vendors selling cured meats, local cheeses, and Tuscan staples like aged balsamic vinegar and extra virgin olive oil.
-With Goway, you can join a food tour of Florence that takes you through the market before heading to a kitchen to learn how to make a four-course Tuscan dinner.

 Even if you don’t opt for an organized tour on your Italy vacation, you’ll find a lot of spots in Florence that’ll satisfy your food cravings.
 The city has an abundance of enotecas, which are restaurants that are all about pairing Italian wines with specific dishes.
 You should spend at least one evening at an enoteca sampling incredible Tuscan reds while feasting on Florentine steak and other local specialties.
 Also, don’t forget the gelato.
 Florence has some of the best gelato in Italy and nothing satisfies better than a sweet gelato after a savoury Tuscan meal.